jonwaterschoot/Synthux-Simple-Touch-Plugdata/README.md

 # Synthux Simple Touch Plugdata
  A place to store and share my Plugdata patches.

- Most usefull ones are in the FX and test patches folders.
+Most are made for Simple Touch or Simple Fix

+Most useful / finished ones are:

+## Custom JSON

+[Board definition / setup](/Custom-JSON/) - These are a few of the JSON's I use for my devices, I've modded some with added CV and LED's, hence there are a few versions.

+## Hardware:

+[Hardware Test Patches](/HW_test-patches/) - testing components connected to Daisy Seed, made with Plugdata.

+## FX & Instruments:

+[Selfdistort Touch](/FX-Instruments/selfdistort_touch/) - a distortion effect for audio in that can self-oscillate. (for Simple Touch)
+[Frequencyshift Touch](/FX-Instruments/frequencyshift-touch/) - Two patches playing with frequency shifting. (for Simple Touch)

+---

+## Unfinished / Dump
- Mainly setup for now as a place to gather and bring structure to my various attempts at building a droning patch.
-That are spread out across too many different folders and two computers ...
+[Dump](/unfinished/) - Mainly setup for now as a place to gather and bring structure to my various attempts at building patches.
+They are spread out across too many different folders and ~~two~~ three computers ...

  In time I will share these with ready to upload .bin files.
-And hopefully some documentation etc.
+And link them to the community.
+I'm also attempting to make some instructions / documentation for each.

- Some examples of using these drones I've already shared on Youtube and Instagram. find me @jonwtr
+ Some examples of using these drones and FX I've already shared on Youtube and Instagram.

+ ## Links / contact / etc.
+ Find me on socials and Discord for more info as the user @jonwtr

+[plugdata-daisy-simple](https://jonwaterschoot.github.io/plugdata-daisy-simple/) - A beginners guide on using Plugdata to program a daisy with basic components such as: pots, faders, toggle switches, LED's, ...
+Geared to Syntux Simple boards, but usable for anyone.
+For deeper info on using Plugdata with Daisy Seed and specifically Simple Touch

 ---
-For the official Synthux website and all documentation go to [Synthux.academy](https://www.synthux.academy/) Find me on socials and Discord for more info
+For the official Synthux website and all documentation go to [Synthux.academy](https://www.synthux.academy/)